 Bloomer Park MTB Trail is a 2.7 mile lightly trafficked loop trail located near Rochester Hills, MI that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
-Dogs are also able to use this trail but must be kept on leash.
+The trail is primarily used for mountain biking and is accessible from March until October.

 Beautiful trails.
 Great for running!

 Really nice MTB trails.
 Good for beginner/intermediate.
 Lots of fun!

 Very hard and fun

 Great MTB trail, very technical, make sure your brakes work well.
 The trail is a little over 5 miles, more like if you count the number of times you get lost and have to turn around.
 Trail is NOT clearly marked, and can get confusing.

 Great spot to hike.
 I'm assuming the moderate difficulty rating is more for cyclist, because hiking it really was not all that difficult.
 Lots of great wildlife.
 I saw a deer, turtle and snake on my most recent visit.
 Beautiful wooded trails.